-For more on whether and how to get outside help, see Nolo's article Should I Hire a Real Estate Agent or Lawyer to Buy a House?
+For more on whether and how to get outside help, see Should I Hire a Real Estate Agent or Lawyer to Buy a House?
 And, for specific advice on choosing the best agent, see Choosing Your Real Estate Agent.

 Step 6: Figure Out How You'll Pay for the House

 The price of a house relative to the average U.S. income is high.
 (Even if you buy a foreclosure, the cost of repairing it after months of neglect may be high, as described in Buying a Foreclosed Home: Your Way Into the Real Estate Market?)
 So, unless you're a statistical outlier, you'll probably have to save, scrounge, and borrow in order to afford your house.

 There are three parts of the purchase that you'll need to prepare for: your down payment, your mortgage, and your closing costs.
 You'll most likely need to make a down payment of 20% or more of the purchase price in order to qualify for a loan and avoid paying private mortgage insurance (PMI).
-For ideas on how to pull together down payment money, see Nolo's article Your Down Payment: Where Will It Come From?
+For ideas on how to pull together down payment money, see Your Down Payment: Where Will It Come From?

-You'll need to think about what you can afford to pay each month and how much uncertainty you're comfortable with when choosing a mortgage.
+Think about what you can afford to pay each month and how much uncertainty you're comfortable with when choosing a mortgage.
 The two main choices include fixed rate and adjustable rate ones.
-The better your credit rating, the more favorable a mortgage you'll be able to obtain, as explained in Nolo's articles in the Affording a House & Mortgage area.
+The better your credit rating, the more favorable a mortgage you'll be able to obtain, as explained in Nolo's Affording a House & Mortgage topic area.